How to look for records of... Royal Naval dockyard staff

 |Salaries, home yards, 1808||ADM 7/859|

-Browse the following salary and pension records for dockyard workers who retired or worked after 1832:
+As no muster books survive after the mid-19th century (as indicated in section 3) you will need to consult salary and pension records for dockyard workers after that period.
+The following series cover workers who retired or worked after 1832:

 - ADM 23 (1830-1926)